Best Way To Improve Travel And Things you should know before you fly | Top 10 Tips For Flying

 Things You Should Know Before You Fly

-BUY TICKETS TUESDAY & WEDNESDAY AND FLY TUESDAY,
+BUY TICKETS ON TUESDAY & WEDNESDAY AND FLY TUESDAY,

 WELL, SUNDAY IS THE EXPENSIVE DAY TO FLY.

 RATES CHANGE UP TO 3 TIMES A DAY.

-DISCOUNT TICKET DEALS ARE GENERALLY PROVIDED IN THE BEGINNING OF THE WEEK.
+DISCOUNT TICKET DEALS ARE GENERALLY PROVIDED AT THE BEGINNING OF THE WEEK.

 MOST PEOPLE FLY IN THE FALL.

 FEBRUARY AND NOVEMBER ARE TWO OF THE BEST MONTHS FOR LAST-BOOKINGS.

 DELTA IS THE AIRLINE OF SUMMER VACATIONS,

-ROUGHLY HALF OF BUSINESS TRAVELERS BOOK THE TRIP LESS ADVANCE THAN 14 DAYS,
+ROUGHLY HALF OF THE BUSINESS TRAVELERS BOOK THE TRIP IN 14 DAYS ADVANCE,

 TRAVELERS STARTS BOOKING THEIR TRIPS IN MARCH.

 Things You Should Do Before You Get In a Plane

 Here are some things you should know before you fly

 Get The Airline Credit Card

-Do not travel enough to receive elite status Airline credit cards such as the United Explorer and American Citi / A Advantage Platinum Select provide elite-like benefits to cardholders, including free checked bags and priority boarding.
-You will save money on your luggage by holding one of these cards and making sure you find carry-space in the overhead bins ahead of the crowd.
+Travel enough to receive elite status Airline credit cards such as the United Explorer and American Citi / A Advantage Platinum.
+Select elite-like benefits to cardholders including free checked bags and priority boarding.
+You can save money on your luggage by holding one of these cards and making sure you find carry-space in the overhead place.

 Have a Prestige Plan

 Test Aircraft Alternatives

 Seats and facilities in a specific airline fleet can differ significantly, including from airplane to airplane within a single family of jets.
 Look up flights on Routehappy before booking to find out which airlines on your route offer the most comfortable seats and conveniences, such as in-seat power and Wi-Fi availability.
-Double-check the aircraft model and seat chart on the carrier’s own site once you decide on an airline to make sure you are flying the plane you want.
-After all, you don’t want to think you’re booking one of Qatar Airways QSuites just for a random recliner to end up in.
-Why You Can Get Global Entry and How This Is Different From TSA PreCheckIf you’ve ever arrived on an international flight carrying 500 people, you know the line can be painfully long at customs.
+Double-check the aircraft model and seat chart on the carrier’s own site.
+After all, you don’t want to think you’re booking one of Qatar Airways QSuites just for a random recliner.

 Assess Your Seating Situation